MominPathann/US-Aviation-Reliability-Audit/README.md

 ---

 ## 5. Key Strategic Insights
 1. **Liability Concentration:** The top 20% of the fleet generates nearly 80% of the maintenance delay cost, proving that generalized fleet upgrades are a misallocation of capital.
-2.  **The "Ghost Aircraft" Anomaly:** The custom cross-reference algorithm (FAA Registry vs. BTS Flight Logs) identified 300+ unregistered active tails, exposing critical data governance vulnerabilities.
+2. **The "Ghost Aircraft" Anomaly:** A cross-reference delta calculation between the FAA Registry and BTS Flight Logs identified 300+ unregistered active tails, exposing critical data governance vulnerabilities.
 3. **Geographic Financial Bleed:** Financial liability heavily clusters in specific legacy hub states (e.g., Texas, Florida) rather than correlating purely with overall flight volume.

 ---
 ### 🔗 👤 Data Architect